 - Rough physical behaviour

 - Lying to a member of staff

 - Stealing

 - Tampering with other people's property

 - Persistently not taking responsibility for your actions

 - Repeated unkind verbal behaviour

-Pupils will be sent to Mrs White to discuss their behaviour and will miss their next lunchtime play.
+Pupils will be sent to the Pre Prep leader to discuss their behaviour and will miss their next lunchtime play.

 Level 3 - This will eliminate Golden Time and result in three stamps.